Facts About Hawaii

-Hawaiians: In Hawaii, “Hawaiian” only refers to those who are of Hawaiian ancestry.
+Here’s an important fact about Hawaii, especially for newcomers.
+In Hawaii, “Hawaiian” only refers to those who are of Hawaiian ancestry.
 “Hawaii resident” is an appropriate term for anyone living on the islands.
-The terms “kama’aina,” “local people” or “locals” are used for long-time residents or for those who were born in the state, regardless of ethnicity or race.
+The terms “kama’aina,” “local people” or “locals” identify long-time residents or for those who were born in the state, regardless of ethnicity or race.
 It would serve visitors to Hawaii well to appreciate and respect these distinctions.

-State song: The words of Hawaii Pono’î, Hawaii’s state song, was originally written by King David Kalakaua as the Hawaii’s national anthem in 1874.
+King David Kalakaua wrote the words of Hawaii Pono’î, Hawaii’s state song, as Hawaii’s national anthem in 1874.

 Nânâ i kou mô`î